Last updated: March 9, 2018

 While the Heron Poma chairlift was originally supposed to be partially reused, it was sold, and Poma commenced construction on the new lift with some used towers from Stratton.
 Tenney paid $210,000 of the $705,000 contract prior to work stopping.
 Tenney and Poma then sued each other during the summer of 1987, whilst Poma ended up selling the rest of the new lift to Magic Mountain.
 Borvig later came in and finished the Eclipse Triple Chairlift for the 1987-88 season.

+For the 1988-89 season, the base lodge was expanded whilst the Tenney Village development was touted.
 Though skier visits were up, Tenney Mountain was quickly falling victim to the real estate crisis.
 With 48 completed condos sitting empty, the Tenney Village Company filed for Chapter 11 bankruptcy protection in June of 1989.
 While it was able to open the ski area in December of 1989, Maine Savings Bank of Portland foreclosed on Tenney mid-season, resulting in an early closing.

 Tenney Mountain Skiing of NH, Inc., led by Bill Krikorian, purchased Tenney and reopened it in January of 1991.
 The ski area made headlines in 1992 when it attempted to host strip shows.

 The Eclipse Triple (2006)